mendix/docs/content/data-hub/data-hub-catalog/register.md

 ###  7.1 OData v4 Service Contracts

-To register datasets in Data Hub from they must be published as OData v4 services.
-An OData v4 service contract may be a single file, or comprise multiple files, for example, the base schema definition and additional associated schema documents to complete the full service definition.
-The files formats of the OData v4 Service contracts that are accepted for the registration are *.xml* (for a single file) and  *.zip* (when the contract includes several files).
+Data sources and datasets must be published as OData v4 services for registration in the Catalog.
+An OData v4 service metadata contract may be a single file, or comprise multiple files, for example, the base schema definition and additional associated schema documents to complete the full service definition.
+The file formats of the OData v4 Service contracts that are accepted for the registration are *.xml* (for single files) and  *.zip* (when the contract includes several files).

 ### 7.2 Manually Registering a Data Source for an Enterprise Application